wadewegner/wadewegner.github.com/_posts/2011-01-25-overlay-text-on-video-using-expression-encoder-4.md

 Nothing too surprising here:

-  * Line #9: Pass in the text you want to overlay, the path for where you’ll store the created bitmap, and the width/height.
+  * **Line #9:** Pass in the text you want to overlay, the path for where you’ll store the created bitmap, and the width/height.

-  * Line #12: Create a random file name for the Bitmap.
+  * **Line #12:** Create a random file name for the Bitmap.

-  * Line #26: You can change the font, color, and locations here if you’d like.
+  * **Line #26:** You can change the font, color, and locations here if you’d like.

 Now, with this method, you can set the overlay properties on the MediaItem like this:

     1. // sets file name to media item
     2. mediaItem = new MediaItem("test.wmv");
+    3.
-  3. 4. // create the overlay image and return the path
+    4. // create the overlay image and return the path
     5. string overlayFileName = createOverlayImage("Thank you for encoding this video!", Environment.CurrentDirectory, mediaItem.VideoSize.Width, mediaItem.VideoSize.Height);
     6.
     7. // create the overlay on the media item
     8. mediaItem.OverlayFileName = overlayFileName;
     9. mediaItem.OverlayLayoutMode = OverlayLayoutMode.WholeSequence;
-  10. mediaItem.OverlayRect = new Rectangle(new Point(30, 10), new Size((mediaItem.VideoSize.Width - 30), (mediaItem.VideoSize.Height - 10)));
+    10. mediaItem.OverlayRect = new Rectangle(new Point(30, 10), new Size((mediaItem.VideoSize.Width - 30), (mediaItem VideoSize.Height - 10)));

 Breaking it down:

-  * Line #5: Grab the full path to the newly created Bitmap over your text overlay.
+  * **Line #5:** Grab the full path to the newly created Bitmap over your text overlay.

-  * Line #8: Set the OverlayFileName to your Bitmap.
+  * **Line #8:** Set the OverlayFileName to your Bitmap.

-  * Line #9: Choose the layout mode.
+  * **Line #9:** Choose the layout mode.
 There are a few options here that you can explore; details are on MSDN.

-  * Line #10: The OverlayRect defines where your Bitmap lives on the video.
+  * **Line #10:** The OverlayRect defines where your Bitmap lives on the video.
 I indented it a bit, but it’s up to you.

 [![image](http://images.wadewegner.com/wordpress/2011/01/image_thumb1.png)](http://images.wadewegner.com/wordpress/2011/01/image1.png)

 I’ve modified the Simple template provided by the Expression Encoder 4 SDK with the code.
 You can find it below.
 Hope this helps.